 Presented to an alumnus/alumna who has generously volunteered service to further College projects and activities.

 Submit your nominations for the Distinguished Alumni Service Award HERE.

 Outstanding Recent Alumni Award

-Recognizing the meritorious contributions by an alum in the early stages of their career.
+Presented to an alumnus/alumna who has contributed substantially to their field in their early career years.
 Recipients have either graduated from Michigan Engineering within the last ten years or are no more than 35 years old.
-Recipients are selected based on their demonstrated leadership skills, professional contribution, and service to the community or Michigan Engineering.

 Submit your nominations for the Outstanding Recent Alumni Award HERE.

 Recognizing distinction at the academic department level, one award is presented from each.
 Contact a Department Chair to recommend an alum for consideration.

 BSE EE ’68

 Computer Science Department Carnegie Mellon University

 For his innovation and contributions to the field of engineering, Dan Siewiorek